hawkwynd/Shoutcast-monitor/README.md

 # SC-Analytics - Shoutcast-Server-Monitor
-A Node application which monitors visitor activity, logging connections to MongoDB.
+A Node application which monitors visitor activity, logging connections to MySQL.
 You'll need a shoutcast server running with access to the admin.cgi pages.
 I run sc_serv on an AWS micro instance running Ubuntu.

 ## Installation